 This is the most important step if you want to really teach abroad.

 Traveling to other countries – specifically ones that are much different than your own – will show interviewers that you have the guts to step outside of your culture and the interest to learn about other ways of life.

-A couple of weeks ago the question of traveling in your twenties was discussed here on Studenomics.
 If you want to dramatically improve your chances of teaching abroad, you must travel in your twenties.

 Do whatever you can to get abroad while you’re in college.
 Study abroad programs are great because they give you a chance to live somewhere for an extended period of time and you’ll get to test the waters and see if you could live there for a year or two.

 I studied for seven weeks in Japan on a friend’s suggestion, and now I’ve been here for five months teaching English and will probably be here for another two years.
 It’s funny how things work out that way.

 Traveling abroad can also show you if you really love traveling or you’re just romanticizing going to faraway lands.
 It’s okay to hate it.
 It’s okay to realize you never want to leave your home country and that foreign foods creep you out.
 But it’s better to make this decision as a twenty-year old than always wondering “what if” for the rest of your life.

 4) Volunteer/work for international organizations.

 This is another step that makes you incredibly marketable to future foreign companies as an English speaker.
 If you can locate local international groups or companies in your community and either work part-time, intern, or volunteer you’ll be able to talk about this in a future interview.

 For example, my friend who is having a hard time landing a full-time job after graduation is interning at a college’s Office of International Programs and volunteering at his town’s culture center.
 He approached both organizations and offered his services for free along with some ideas of ways he could help.
 Both groups said yes, and now he’s getting great international experience doing a variety of tasks.